f-droid/fdroid-website/_docs/Setup_an_F-Droid_App_Repo.md

 is retrieved directly from the APK files, most comes from the corresponding file in the _metadata/_ directory.
-The [metadata file](../Build_Metadata_Reference) covering ALL versions of a particular application is named _package.id.txt_ where package.id is the unique identifier for that package.
-All build metadata fields are relevant for binary APKs, except for `Build:` entries, which should be omitted.
+The [metadata file](../Build_Metadata_Reference) covering ALL versions of a particular application is named _package.id.yml_ where package.id is the unique identifier for that package.
+All build metadata fields are relevant for binary APKs, except for `Builds:` entries, which should be omitted.